Bought from a thrift shop because it was cheap and I wanted another machine to pull apart as practice before I open up the 1515-4 below.

 Inside, the 1500 and 1515 are the same except for the heads and an additional pre-amplifier section inside; to play back in stereo, one track plays through the machine's internal speaker and the other goes out to a jack in the back; you line that out into an external amplifier/speaker system that has an AUX input.
 Some radios, some televisions, and stereo systems typically had them, or you could buy just an audio amplifier and a speaker and go that route.

-Pulling this thing apart was a nightmare; actually pulling it apart was easy, it was reassembly that was hellish.
+Pulling this thing apart was a nightmare.
+Actually—pulling it apart was easy, it was reassembly that was hellish.
 The Old Man was saying how much he liked them because they're modular inside, and you could work on the electronics without disturbing the deck, and vice-versa.
 Putting it back together should have been easy but that secondary, add-on pre-amp was jammed hard against the speaker and still wouldn't seat the way it was originally, and we couldn't get the body back together; I have no idea how it ever got assembled in the first place.

 The speaker's bad, and its replacement would almost certainly have a smaller footprint and the problem will be solved.
 When I buy the speaker and replace it, I'll do this machine on Teardown Tuesday.
+(But don't hang by your germaniums waiting for it.)

 This is actually my father's machine but I feel an attachment to it.
-I would have sworn on a Gutenberg Bible that I'd bought another one at a garage sale and that we had two, I can't figure out what happened to it.
+I would have sworn on a Gutenberg Bible that I'd bought another one at a garage sale and that we had two, but I can't figure out what happened to it.
 On the other hand, I know we had at least three Webcors and they're all gone.
 Yet I can put my hand on every crappy cassette player I owned as a kid.
 God has a dark sense of humor.

 Wollensak was owned by Revere at the time, and Revere made a line of reel tape machines.
 They decided to make a separate line of recorders using the basic Revere mechanism, but with a radical new look and design.
 After that, Reveres and Wollensaks were made at the same factory but by separate groups, and they were very competitive against each other.